 You have to overwhelm the market.
 You have to get someone doing it for you.
 I was talking on the podcast the last time, they asked me, “What’s the number one thing?”
 I said, “It’s not one thing.
 It’s several things, but the top two things are you have to be consistent.
 It has to happen every day.
 Then you have to be fast because it’s competitive out there right now.”
 When someone raises their hand and shows an interest, you’ve got to go get the contract.

 Joe has been around a long time and he knows how to make money.
 We were going to talk about getting over that fear of doing deals outside your immediate market because that’s been a big fear of mine.
 I did 2,400 houses in my own town, but I have a big town also.
 I also have a town that has affordable housing.
 There are people in Los Angeles, San Francisco, Nevada and other places that are not conducive to do certain strategies in that area.
 You have wholesaling and lease options.
-What we’re going give you a free copy of a book, just pay for shipping and handling, called Wholesaling Lease Options.
-I want you to go to REInvestorSummit.com/mccall, get your free copy of Wholesaling Lease Options, but also check out his Wholesaling Lease Options Course.
+What we’re going give you is a free copy of a book, just pay for shipping and handling, called Wholesaling Lease Options.
+I want you to go to REInvestorSummit.com/McCall, get your free copy of Wholesaling Lease Options, but also check out his Wholesaling Lease Options Course.
 He also has a course out there called The Z-Code, which he and a friend perfected how to find motivated sellers on Zillow.
 That’s a $97 little junket here and there.
 How many deals did you get to do to get back $97, a fraction of a deal?
-Go over to REInvestorSummit.com/mccall and check out what’s over there.
+Go over to REInvestorSummit.com/Zcode and check out what’s over there.
 If you want to learn more about this guy, he’s been around a long time and he’s a genius at what he does.
 I don’t use that word lightly but you are a genius, Joe.